mooofin/CTFs/CTFs-main/picoCTF/General Skills/Tab, Tab, Attack.md

-In this challenge, we were provided with a ZIP archive named `Addadshashanammu.zip`.
-Upon extraction, the archive revealed an unusually deep and complex nested directory structure.
-To efficiently navigate through these directories, tab completion in the terminal proved extremely useful.
-By progressively auto-completing directory names, we eventually located a file named `fang-of-haynekhtnamet` located at the deepest level of the hierarchy.
-After changing its permissions using `chmod +x`, we executed the file, which immediately output the flag: `picoCTF{l3v3l_up!_t4k3_4_r35t!_6f332f10}`
+In this challenge, I was given a ZIP archive called `Addadshashanammu.zip`.
+After unzipping it, I found an extremely deep and complex directory structure.
+Instead of manually typing out each folder, I used tab completion in the terminal to quickly navigate through the layers.
+Eventually, I came across a file named `fang-of-haynekhtnamet` at the very end of the path.
+I made it executable with `chmod +x`, ran it, and right away it printed the flag: `picoCTF{l3v3l_up!_t4k3_4_r35t!_6f332f10}`.